Sleepy Princess in the Demon Castle: Characters

 A demon priest who has the power to bring those who were killed back to life.
 Most of the time, he had to revive Syalis after she accidentally kills herself or those that she killed for her own means.
 Like Twilight, he also sometimes gets dragged into Syalis's antics.
-He seems to have feelings for Syalis as he gets very jealous when anyone else has feelings for her.
+He seems to have feelings for Syalis as he gets very jealous when anyone else demonstrates feelings for her.